-SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include surface-water conveyance infrastructure, stormwater detention infrastructure, stormwater retention infrastructure in areas that drain to Lake Prevatt (comment 4, Figure 7).

-SJRWMD state in work order 1 that "[I]ong-term simulations are important because MFLs assessments often require frequency analysis of lake levels."

-Sarker and others (2023) quantified measured and simulated, Lake Prevatt south lobe water-surface elevation exceedance probability (Figure 8).
-For example, Sarker and others (2023) show that a measured 48-foot water-surface elevation above NAVD88 has a 90-percent chance of being exceeded from 2008 to 2021.
-Sarker and others (2023) show that the simulated water surface elevation is as much as two feet greater than the measured water surface elevation, at the relatively lower-elevation, dryer side of the elevation-probability relationship.
+- 10. SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include surface-water conveyance infrastructure, stormwater detention infrastructure, stormwater retention infrastructure in areas that drain to Lake Prevatt (comment 5, Figure 8). - SJRWMD state in work order 1 that "[l]ong-term simulations are important because MFLs assessments often require frequency analysis of lake levels." - Sarker and others (2023) quantified measured and simulated, Lake Prevatt south lobe water-surface elevation exceedance probability (Figure 9).
+For example, Sarker and others (2023) show that a measured 48-foot water-surface elevation above the North American Vertical Datum of 1988 (NAVD88) has a 90-percent chance of being exceeded from 2008 to 2021.
+Sarker and others (2023) show that the simulated water surface elevation is as much as two feet greater than the measured water surface elevation, along the relatively lower-elevation, drier side of the elevation-probability relationship.
 Restated: the simulation is wetter than measurements, during relatively lower stages, less than about 52 feet above NAVD88.
-Consequently, a tool that is wetter than the actual lake level, at the same exceedance probability, will inform a specified, regulatory, minimum lake level.
+Consequently-with the simulation described in Sarker and others (2023)-SJRWMD propose to inform a specified, regulatory, minimum lake level with a tool that is wetter than the actual lake level, at the same exceedance probability.

-Figure 8.
-Water-surface elevation exceedance probability of Lake Prevatt south lobe simulated (red dashed polyline), and measured or extended (blue solid line), in feet above NAVD88, from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
-Sarker and others (2023) simulated water-surface elevation from 2008 to 2021.

-SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include surface-water conveyance infrastructure, stormwater detention infrastructure, stormwater retention infrastructure in areas that drain to Lake Prevatt, some surface water may be detained, or retained in the upper watershed, south of Welch Road East, in the pond in front of Manager Brooks' residence, in a natural pond near Cedar Glen Drive, in stormwater management facilities north of Boulder Creek Court and east of Sunset Palm Drive, in a wetland north of Boulder Creek Court and east of Sunset Palm Drive, in a natural pond west of West Dottie Street, in a stormwater management facility west of Emerald Springs Drive, in wetland west of Tanglewood Lane, and in a wetland west of Jolly Avenue (Figure 7).

-If SJRWMD make this revision the simulated exceedance probability relationship may fit better, the measured exceedance probability relationship (Figure 9).

 Figure 9.
-Water-surface elevation exceedance probability of Lake Prevatt south lobe conceptually postulated (red dashed polyline), and measured or extended (blue solid line), in feet above NAVD88, from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
+Water-surface elevation exceedance probability of Lake Prevatt south lobe simulated (red dashed polyline), and measured or extended (blue solid line), in feet above the North American Vertical Datum of 1988, from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
 Sarker and others (2023) simulated water-surface elevation from 2008 to 2021.

+SJRWMD may wish to revise the simulation described in Sarker and others (2023) to include surface-water conveyance infrastructure, stormwater detention infrastructure, and stormwater retention infrastructure in areas that drain to Lake Prevatt.
+In this revised simulation, some surface water may be detained, or retained in the upper watershed, south of Welch Road East, in the pond in front of Manager Brooks' residence, in a natural pond near Cedar Glen Drive, in stormwater management facilities north of Boulder Creek Court and east of Sunset Palm Drive, in a wetland north of Boulder Creek Court and east of Sunset Palm Drive, in a natural pond west of West Dottie Street, in a stormwater management facility west of Emerald Springs Drive, in wetland west of Tanglewood Lane, and in a wetland west of Jolly Avenue (Figure 8).
+Consequently, the simulated watersurface elevation in Lake Prevatt may be drier along the relatively lower-elevation, drier side of the elevation-probability relationship.
+If SJRWMD make this revision, the simulated exceedance probability relationship may fit better, the measured exceedance probability relationship along the relatively lower-elevation, drier side of the elevation-probability relationship (Figure 10).

-The exceedance probability of the conceptually postulated water-surface elevation is speculated based on inclusion of additional storage in the upper watershed, in which the baseline condition of no storage in the upper watershed is represented in Figure 8.
+Figure 10.
+Water-surface elevation exceedance probability of Lake Prevatt south lobe conceptually postulated (red dashed polyline), and measured or extended (blue solid line), in feet above the North American Vertical Datum of 1988, partly from Sarker and others (2023, figure 20), with text annotation relevant to this memorandum.
+Sarker and others (2023) simulated water-surface elevation from 2008 to 2021.
+The exceedance probability of the conceptually postulated water-surface elevation is speculated based on inclusion of additional storage in the upper watershed, in which the baseline condition of no storage in the upper watershed is represented in Figure 9.